abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-add the bootwatch to the program removing the dark text and aslo add the text-white the site there was probrlm it was hte bootwatch does not want to work but i forgot to change in the layout to bootstrap.min.css to bootstrap.css i haved add the link that you have proved for the link in layout (css/scrpit)
+add the bootwatch to the program removing the dark text and aslo add the text-white the site there was probrlm it was hte bootwatch does not want to work but i forgot to change in the layout to bootstrap.min.css to bootstrap.css i haved add the link that you have proved for the link in layout (css/scrpiti) i have create a dropdown list in layout